muhammadt1/University-Related/ENSE374 - Software Engineering Management/readme.md

-# ENSE-374
+# ENSE-374: Software Engineering Principles

-**Class Description**
+## Class Description

-* Principles of software engineering: requirements, design and testing.
-Review of principles of object orientation.
-Object oriented analysis using UML.
-Frameworks and APIs.
-Introduction to the client-server architecture.
-Analysis, design and programming of simple servers and clients.
-Introduction to user interface technology.
+Welcome to ENSE-374, a course that explores the fundamental principles of software engineering.
+Throughout this class, we'll cover crucial aspects including requirements gathering, design methodologies, and testing strategies.
+Additionally, there will be a comprehensive review of object-oriented principles, with a focus on utilizing the Unified Modeling Language (UML) for effective system analysis.